-Eon’s new seven curry itinerary is a packed one.
-Covering a vast six hours, both locals and international travellers will experience the entire process of preparing seven curry – from picking the water lily leaves to preparing the meal.
+Eon and Jessica's seven curry itinerary is a packed one.
+Covering a vast six hours, both locals and international travellers will experience the entire process of preparing seven curry - from picking the water lily leaves to preparing the meal.

 Once you have booked a seven curry experience, a comfortable shuttle will pick you up from your hotel at 8:00 am.
 Your first stop will be to gather the purine (water lily) leaves which will be plated with all the curries once the meal is prepared.
 An accessible and secluded spot is usually selected, where you will receive instructions on how to remove the lily leaves from their stalks.
 If you’re curious, you could be treated to a taste of the edible nuts found within the lilies.